Is There Uber in Mexico? Important Info + Safety Tips in 2025

 - Valladolid

-However, it’s important to know that in some cities and states, there are certain restrictions in place for Uber drivers.
+It’s also important to know that in some cities there are certain restrictions in place for Uber drivers.

 For example, Uber drivers may not be able to pick you up directly from the airport or from the front of your hotel or resort.